Joint stochastic localization and applications: Stochastic localization

 Let $\mu$ be a probability measure on $\R^d$.
 Let $W_t$ be a standard Brownian motion in $\R^d$ with filtration $\F_t$.
-An SL scheme associated with $\mu$ is a measure-valued stochastic process ${\mu_t}$ that is absolutely continuous with respect to $\mu$ (denoted as $\mu_t\ll \mu$), with its density satisfying the following stochastic differential equations (SDEs):
+An SL scheme associated with $\mu$ is a measure-valued stochastic process ${\mu_t}$ that is absolutely continuous with respect to $\mu$ (denoted as $\mu_t\ll \mu$), with its density satisfying the following SDEs:

 where $\langle\cdot, \cdot\rangle$ denotes the standard inner product on $\R^d$,